psu13/mutable-hakyll/draft/quantum.md

 Mechanics](https://youtu.be/Ei8CFin00PY?t=37m58s) and is famously called the _superposition principle_.
-The fact that this works is also a straightforward consequence of the form of the Schrödinger equation (it is what we call a first order, or _linear_ differential equation). [_Linear_ spaces and linear functions](https://en.wikipedia.org/wiki/Vector_space) play a large role in the eventual measurement puzzle, so keep that catalog of properties in your head for later.
+The fact that this works is also a straightforward consequence of the form of the Schrödinger equation (it is what we call a first order, or _linear_ differential equation).
+Linearity plays a big role in the eventual measurement puzzle, so store that away in our memory for later.

 ### Inner Products